intel/auto-round/docs/Qwen2-VL-7B-Instruct_sym.md

 ### Requirements
-The code of Qwen2-VL has been in the latest Hugging face transformers and we advise you to build from source with command `pip install git+https://github.com/huggingface/transformers`, or you might encounter the following error:
+Please use Transformers version 4.45.0 or later, or you might encounter the following error:
 ```
 KeyError: 'qwen2_vl'
 ```